surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/prog-guide/creating-a-windows-powershell-navigation-provider.md

    mydb:\Employees
    ```

-5. Now use the `Get-Childitem` cmdlet piped to the `Format-Table` cmdlet.
+5. Now use the `Get-ChildItem` cmdlet piped to the `Format-Table` cmdlet.
 This set of cmdlets
    retrieves the items for the Employees data table, which are the table rows.
 They are formatted as
    specified by the `Format-Table` cmdlet.